john-itcsolutions/cheirrs/README.md

 volumeStatsAggPeriod: 0s
 ```

+Note that you need to alter Line 17 of the above file to match the vm name
+of the machine onto which you are installing kubeadm.

 `sudo kubeadm init --config kubeadm-config.yaml`

 [Notes: You may need to kill existing processes running on required ports: